 And this is where the confusion lies – Reykjanes peninsula is NOT Reykjavik! 😉

 The capital of Iceland is located around 49km (30miles) from the Blue Lagoon Spa.
 It will take you around 40 minutes by car to get there.

 Where was The Blue Lagoon filmed?

 If you are old enough – sorry Millennials you are still kids 😉 – you probably hope that the movie from 1980 was made in Iceland, right?

-But it was not filmed there!
+But the Blue Lagoon movie was not filmed there!
 In fact, you would have to book a trip to Malta and Fiji if you would like to follow the paths of the young couple from the American romantic survival drama.

 What else should I do in Iceland?

 There are many other things to do in Iceland, but due to its proximity to the airport, Blue Lagoon Spa should be the starting point of your adventure in Iceland.

 Depending on how many days you will have in Iceland, you should try to visit the below places: